“I thought Summer PAL was a wonderful experience.”

 - Individualized approaches to learning

-- Academic environment for students to earn three college credits
+- Academic support and resources for students to earn three college credits

-- Opportunities to meet new friends and make lifelong friendships and connections
+- Opportunities to meet new friends and make lifelong connections

-- Experiences that build self-confidence in strength-based environment
+- Experiences that build self-confidence with a strength-based focus

 - Challenging outdoor leadership and group-building day